Using Data to Make Profitable Film Acquisitions

 The skills I demoed here can be learned through taking Data Science with Machine Learning bootcamp with NYC Data Science Academy.

 Streaming services have a content problem.
 Subscription-based streaming services like Netflix must consistently acquire new content to keep users engaged; otherwise they risk losing subscribers.
 However, acquisition of this content is an expensive gamble and can lead to large cash burn.
 For example, in 2019, Netflix had a cash burn of -$3.3 billion, in total having invested over $14 billion in content, mostly original .
-In an increasingly competitive market, streaming services must focus on lowering these acquisition costs.
+Based on data on an increasingly competitive market, streaming services must focus on lowering these acquisition costs.

 Examining data from crowdfunding services may offer a potential solution.
 Crowdfunding platforms like Kickstarter offer streaming services an opportunity to discover new projects while they are still relatively unknown and therefore cheaper to acquire.